DavidAnson/vscode-markdownlint/README.md

 ## Use

-When editing a Markdown file in Code with `markdownlint` installed, any lines that violate one of `markdownlint`'s rules (see below) will trigger a *Warning* in the editor.
+When editing a Markdown file in VS Code with `markdownlint` installed, any lines that violate one of `markdownlint`'s rules (see below) will trigger a *Warning* in the editor.
 Warnings are indicated by a wavy green underline and can also be seen by pressing `Ctrl+Shift+M`/`Ctrl+Shift+M`/`⇧⌘M` to open the Errors and Warnings dialog.
 Hover the mouse pointer over a green line to see the warning or press `F8` and `Shift+F8`/`Shift+F8`/`⇧F8` to cycle through all the warnings (markdownlint warnings all begin with `MD###`).
 For more information about a `markdownlint` warning, place the cursor on a line and click the light bulb icon or press `Ctrl+.`/`Ctrl+.`/`⌘.` to open the quick fix dialog.
 Clicking one of the warnings in the dialog will display that rule's help entry in the default web browser.

 > For a tutorial, please see [Build an Amazing Markdown Editor Using Visual Studio Code and Pandoc](https://thisdavej.com/build-an-amazing-markdown-editor-using-visual-studio-code-and-pandoc/) by Dave Johnson.

+By default, `markdownlint` will scan and report issues for files that VS Code treats as Markdown.
+You can see what language mode the current file has in the Status Bar at the bottom of the window and you can [change the language mode for the current file](https://code.visualstudio.com/docs/languages/overview#_change-the-language-for-the-selected-file).
+If you have a custom file type that VS Code should always treat as Markdown, you can [associate that file extension with the `markdown` language identifier](https://code.visualstudio.com/docs/languages/overview#_add-a-file-extension-to-a-language).

 ## Rules